UlyssesZh/UlyssesZh.github.io/_posts/2023-12-22-conformal-trajectory.md

 However, the reverse is not actually well-defined since the inverse of squaring, i.e., taking the square root, is not a single-valued function.
-Nevertheless, it is still well-defined in some sense: starting with which ever branch we like, tracing one point on the trajectory of the Kepler problem, and moving it along this trajectory for two cycles, we will end up with a trajectory of the harmonic oscillator if we take the square root of the position and ensure we always choose the branch so that the mapping is continuously done.
+Nevertheless, it is still well-defined in some sense: starting with whichever branch we like, tracing one point on the trajectory of the Kepler problem, and moving it along this trajectory for two cycles, we will end up with a trajectory of the harmonic oscillator if we take the square root of the position and ensure we always choose the branch so that the mapping is continuously done.